jorishr/notes-on-javascript/_objects/arrays/higher_order_method.md

 ### Callback parameters
 - Accumulator: the first parameter is called the accumulator and starts as the optional starting value argument in the outer reduce function.

-The return value from the callback  functio becomes the new value of the accumulator for each new iteration of the loop over the original array.
+The return value from the callback function becomes the new value of the accumulator for each new iteration of the loop over the original array.
 Thus the end result of the reduce function will be the end value of the accumulator once the looping is done.

 - The second parameter is the `nextValue`.
 If an accumulator starting value is specified as an argument, the nextValue is equal to  index[0].
 If no optional argument is given, the nextValue is the second position in the array at index[1].